Practice Tips

 • Use specific language: Avoid vague terminology, generalizations, and subjective statements.
 For example, rather than documenting "wound looks good," document what you observed, "incision is healing, no redness, and no signs of infection."

-• Be sure that electronic signatures comply with state and federal regulations.
+• Ensure that electronic signatures comply with state and federal regulations.

 • When documenting difficult patient encounters, be objective and document the facts.
 Place statements made by the patient in quotations.
 Note actions taken by staff/physician and final resolution.